 October is moving along quickly as we hit the halfway mark of the month!
 There remains so much to do before 2018 comes to a close.
 Our myBOB stories continue with Tamica A. Lightfoot, owner and creator of The Caramel Girl Collection.
 Body and skin care are very important to Black women, especially Tamica.

-You may have noticed her feature on the myblackbox co.
-Instagram account this past week— the #myBOBstory campaign continues there as well.
+You may have noticed Tamica’s feature on our Instagram.
+If you’re interested in being featured in the #myBOBstory, reach out via email.
 This campaign brings awareness to Black businesses from the owner's perspective.
 At myblackbox co. it's important to know the vision and purpose behind a business.
 Through this blog, Black business owners share their background, trials and tribulations, and the moment it all came together with you!

-What advice would you give to someone like you, who has an idea, but is scared to take the first step to launch?
+What advice would you give to someone like you, who has an idea, but is scared to take the first step?

 We can not live in fear of failure or defeat.
 If you have an idea, do your research, establish you niche and go for it!
 Building a brand takes time, dedication, and preparation.
 You must invest mentally, physically, and financially into your business.
 Sacrifice is key but the long term pay off is well worth it.